svtk/AtomicKotlinCourse/Programming Basics/Number Types/Exercise 4/task.md

 <div class="hint">

-Mare sure you store all the intermediate computations in `Long`, otherwise you can get an incorrect result.
-For instance, if you convert one billion hours to milliseconds and don't store milliseconds in `Long`, you'll get overflow:
+Mare sure you store all the intermediate computations in a `Long`, otherwise you can get an incorrect result.
+For instance, if you convert one billion hours to milliseconds but don't store milliseconds in a`Long`, you'll get an overflow:

 ```kotlin
 // Int computation causes integer overflow: